strike65/SwiftyStats/index.md

 # Using Xcode

 The attached Xcode project contains four targets:
-> * SwiftyStats (for macOS/Linux)
+> * SwiftyStats (for macOS)
 > * SwiftyStatsMobile (for iOS)
 > * SwiftyStatsTests (Testsuite)
 > * SwiftStatsCLTest (a command line demo)

 *Each target must be built individually (i.e. no dependencies are defined)!*

-In addition a Playground is added to the Xcode project to
+In addition a Playground is added to
 > * test the framework and
 > * do prototyping

 # The Swift Type Checker problem
 Due to the extensive support of generic types, the type checker runs hot and takes a long time to compile.
 Therefore the code doesn't look "nice" in some places, because "complex" expressions (like `(z1 + z1 - w) / (z1 * w)`) had to be simplified.

 # How to Install
 ## CocoaPods (recommended if your are on a Mac)